wkumari/draft-wkumari-dnsop-extended-error/README.md

 4.1.
 Extended DNS Error Code 0 - Other

    The error in question falls into a category that does not match known extended error codes.
-Implementations SHOULD include a EXTRA-TEXT value to augment this error code with additional information.
+Implementations SHOULD include an EXTRA-TEXT value to augment this error code with additional information.

 4.2.
 Extended DNS Error Code 1 - Unsupported DNSKEY Algorithm